muratk3n/thirdwave/en/2021/05/anatolia.md

 America.
 Hence the Amazon came to be derived from amma+uzun (how long it is)...

-As Byzantium’s eastern defences collapsed, more and more Turcoman tribes made their way through Azerbaycan to establish new homelands.. for themselves in former Roman territory.
+[In history] As Byzantium’s eastern defences collapsed, more and more Turcoman tribes made their way through Azerbaycan to establish new homelands.. for themselves in former Roman territory.
 It was not a unified, centralized invasion but a much more diverse and fragmented kind of wave under various tribal or semi-tribal war-leaders.
 Just who